X25t/Power-learn/README.md

 - Maintenances- providing ongoing support, updates and enhancement to the deployed software.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+- Waterfall takes a sequential approach with distinct phases flowing like a Waterfall while Agile takes an iterative and incremental approach.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.